ski bindings, simply complex…

 Regardless the set up of the binding on the ski, all bindings perform the same basic, though complex functions that promote skier safety.
 Certified ski technicians adjust bindings to account for skier height, weight, age, ability, and length of the sole of the ski boot.
 These vital data are used to set a DIN value—the industry standard for ski binding release settings.
 A DIN value is set on the ski bindings so that they release the ski boot when appropriate, such as in a fall, but keep the boot attached to the ski otherwise.
-The higher the DIN setting, the more force that is needed to release the boot from the binding.
+The higher the DIN setting, the more force needed to release the boot from binding.

 DIN is set at both the toe and heel sections of the ski binding.
 The toe section of the ski binding allows for reaction to twisting (side-to-side) forces.
 When the twisting force exceeds the DIN setting, the ski binding releases the ski boot from the ski binding to the side.
 The heel portion of the ski binding allows for reaction to forward applied (back-to-front) forces.
 When the forward applied force exceeds the DIN setting, the ski binding releases the heel of the ski boot from the ski binding in an upward direction.

 In this fashion, the ski binding allows the skier to detach from the ski when “normal skiing forces” are exceeded.
 This reduces the probability for an injury to occur when a skier takes a tumble.

 Beginning skiers generally have lower DIN settings than a proficient skier of the same age, weight, height and boot sole length.
 Beginning skiers make lots of mistakes as they learn how to control their skis.
 Those mistakes often result in lots of spills and tumbles.
 Having the skis release readily is a benefit that promotes safety.